-The following information is for developers wanting a new electricity supply or to upgrade an existing supply.
+The following information is for developers wanting a new electricity supply for a subdivision or to upgrade to an existing supply.

 Talk to Aurora Energy early in the design process

-We can help you assess your requirements now and into the future.
+We can help you select a contractor to assess your requirements now and into the future.

-If you require any clarification on the information provided, please contact email@example.com or call us on 0800 22 00 05.
+If you require a supply availability letter for your resource consent application, or any clarification, please contact [email protected] or call us on 0800 22 00 05.

 Selecting a contractor